cacophony-wj/LeS/README.md

 - [Contributing](#contributing)
 - [Changelog](#changelog)

-# Licentia et Servitium: A Modest Sampling of Lover's Lab
+# Licentia: A Light Touch of Lover's Lab

 ## BEFORE YOU CONTINUE:

-The current list on _Wabbajack_ is up to date.
-I have yet to update it to Github.
+The current list on the _Wabbajack_ UI is up to date.

 ## Preamble

 **This Modlist contains mods with sexual content and you need to be of legal age in your country (most western countries: 18+, some eastern ones: 21+)**.

 I'm [cacophony](https://github.com/cacophony-wj), a humble person.
-I haven't been modding long, but I want to provide a modlist until a bigger NSFW one is made.
+I haven't been modding long, but I want to provide a slightly lewd modlist friendly to male or female characters.

-I also want to make a list with a lot of options.

-Finally I want a list for the casual gamer who maybe wants to indulge in a little heroic fantasy.

-That said, I have been putting _NSFW_ content into games since the first _Nude Raider_ patch so I am familiar with it.

-While not as customized as TSO, as feature-rich as Living Skyrim, or as depraved as Lotus, if you want a basic Skyrim gameplay and sexual overhaul that offers many ways to have fun, you are welcome.
+While not as developed for character customization as _Cupid_, as heavy with features as _Dungeons & Deviousness_, or as depraved as _Lotus_, if you want a basic Skyrim gameplay list without the emphasis on female characters, non-consensual roleplay, creatures, or bondage, you are welcome.
 And of course, there's CGO, LOTD, and Maids.

 ## A STRONG WARNING